OUR TRAIN

 • BRS 224 Economy class compartment carriage with buffet

-• BS 205 and BS 212 Economy class compartment carriage
+• BS 205 Economy class compartment carriages

 • PCP 294 Power/observation van